-Listen to the child, allowing the child to tell you what has happened in their own way and at their own pace.
+8.2.
+Listen to the child, allowing the child to tell what has happened in their own way and at their own pace.
 Staff must not interrupt a child who is freely recalling significant events.
 Remain calm.
 Be reassuring and supportive, endeavouring not to respond emotionally.

-Do not ask leading questions.
+8.3.
+Not ask leading questions.
 Staff are reminded to ask questions only when seeking clarification about something the child may have said or to gain sufficient information to know that this is a safeguarding concern.
 Staff are trained to use TED; Tell, Explain, Describe.

+- 8.4.
 Make an accurate record of what they have seen/heard using the school's record keeping processes, recording; times, dates or locations mentioned, using as many words and expressions used by the child, as possible.
-Staff must not substitute anatomically correct names for body part names used by the child.
+Staff must not substitute anatomically correct names for body part names used by the child. - 8.5.
 Reassure the child that they did the right thing in telling someone.

+8.6.
 Staff must explain to the child what will happen next and the need for the information to be shared with the DSL.

+8.7.
 In the unlikely event the DSL and the deputy DSL are not available, staff are aware they must share their concerns with the most senior member of staff.

+8.8.
 If there is immediate risk of harm to a child, staff will NOT DELAY and will ring 999.

+8.9.
 The child will be monitored/accompanied at all times following a disclosure, until a plan is agreed as to how best they can be safeguarded.